(Regularly updated with information)

 Before the fire the diner was getting a reputation for being a great place with a FB rating of 5 out of 5 after 34 reviews.

-Red Rose Diner now brings its range of goods to events with one example being the showing of movies at Waring Gardens in April 2019.
+Red Rose Diner has brought its range of goods to events with one example being the showing of movies at Waring Gardens in April 2019.

 In late 2019 it was announced that its new premises was almost ready for public viewing with the public getting a good look on Facebook.